polairelabs/PenguinShip/README.md

 ### Deployed Stack

-The Continuous Deployment (CD) pipeline uses `docker-compose` to deploy the application stack.
+The Continuous Deployment (CD) pipeline uses `docker-compose` to deploy the production stack.
 The stack consists of the following services:

 - **PostgreSQL Database**: A PostgreSQL database is used as the primary data store for the application.
-- **API**: The API is a containerized application that serves as the backend for the project.
+- **API**: The Navaship API.

 ### CD Pipeline Workflow